cth103/dcpomatic/DEVELOP.md

 [on the web site](https://dcpomatic.com/development).

+## Branches

+The main dcpomatic repo has the following branches:

+* `main` - the main development branch; contains 2.16.x versions
+* `v2.17.x` - development branch for v2.17.x versions; periodically rebased onto `main`

+The `test/data` submodule has the following branches:

+* `v2.16.x` - branch for use with v2.16.x versions
+* `v2.18.x` - branch for use with v2.17.x versions (as will become v2.18.x)

 ## Player stress testing

 If you configure DCP-o-matic with `--enable-player-stress-test` you can make a script which